yogmel/advanced-javascript/README.md

 The reason why it only prints 10 is that, by the time the closure is created, the for loop is already done.
 And `i` final value is 10.

-To solve this, we can use IIFE to keep the variables within that scope and passing a paramether to it, to make sure its value changes every time.
+To solve this, we can use IIFE to keep the variables within that scope and passing a parameter to it, to make sure its value changes every time.

 ```javascript
 var foo = [];